-Evaluations for internationally adopted children frequently are requested because of possible risk factors for developmental delay or difficulties (e.g., the health and nutritional status of the biological mother, birth history, abuse or neglect, attachment issues).
+Adoption evaluations are a standard part of the adoption process, particularly in the case of international adoptions.
+This process is designed to identify possible risk factors for developmental delay or difficulties (e.g., the health and nutritional status of the biological mother, birth history, abuse or neglect, attachment issues).
 Children from domestic adoptions also may share some of the same risk factors.
 Understanding the unique needs of adopted children is critical to providing an insightful assessment that will assist not only the child’s needs, but also those of the adoptive parents and family.

 CNLD Testing & Therapy provides adoption evaluations for domestic and international adoptions.
 We also offer post-adoption counseling, blended family counseling, and other family therapy services to ensure a smooth transition for you and your child.
 To learn more or to schedule a consultation, please contact us at (734) 994-9466.